opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     Do one of the following:

-    - Choose Edit > Exit Group.
+    - Choose Edit > **Exit Group**.

-    - Right-click the group and choose Exit Group from the menu that opens.
+    - Right-click the group and choose **Exit Group** from the menu that opens.

     - Double-click outside the group.

 .. tip:: **To select a group:**

-    Choose the Selection tool (|selection|) and do any of the following:
+    Choose the **Selection** tool (|selection|) and do any of the following:

-    - Click any vector belonging to the group.
+    - Click any stroke belonging to the group.

-    - Click and drag to select at least one vector belonging to the group.
+    - Click and drag to select at least one stroke belonging to the group.

-    - Set the type to Rectangular and click and drag to define a box and select at least one vector belonging to the group.
+    - Set the type to **Rectangular** and click and drag to define a box and select at least one stroke belonging to the group.

-    - Set the type to Freehand and click and drag to outline an area and select at least one vector belonging to the group.
+    - Set the type to **Freehand** and click and drag to outline an area and select at least one stroke belonging to the group.

-    - Set the type to Polyline and click to outline an area by defining a series of lines and select at least one vector belonging to the group.
+    - Set the type to **Polyline** and click to outline an area by defining a series of lines and select at least one stroke belonging to the group.

-.. tip:: **To select a vector in a group:**
+.. tip:: **To select a stroke in a group:**

     1. Enter the group.

-    2. Click the vector to select it.
+    2. Click the stroke to select it.

 .. _setting_stroke_and_group_layering_order:

-Setting Stroke and Group Layering Order
+Setting Stroke and Group Sorting Order
-'''''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''
-For each drawing, vectors and groups layering order can be changed by setting what has to lie in front of, and what behind.
+For each vector drawing, strokes and groups sorting order can be changed by setting what has to lie in front of, and what behind.

 .. tip:: **To bring the selection to front:**

     Do one of the following:

-    - Choose Edit > Bring to Front.
+    - Choose Edit > **Bring to Front**.

-    - Right-click on the selection and choose Bring to Front from the menu that opens.
+    - Right-click on the selection and choose **Bring to Front** from the menu that opens.

-.. tip:: **To bring the selection one layer forward:**
+.. tip:: **To bring the selection one level forward:**

     Do one of the following:

-    - Choose Edit > Bring Forward.
+    - Choose Edit > **Bring Forward**.

-    - Right-click on the selection and choose Bring Forward from the menu that opens.
+    - Right-click on the selection and choose **Bring Forward** from the menu that opens.

 .. tip:: **To send the selection back:**

     Do one of the following:

-    - Choose Edit > Send Back.
+    - Choose Edit > **Send Back**.

-    - Right-click on the selection and choose Send Back from the menu that opens.
+    - Right-click on the selection and choose **Send Back** from the menu that opens.

-.. tip:: **To send the selection one layer backward:**
+.. tip:: **To send the selection one level backward:**

     Do one of the following:

-    - Choose Edit > Send Backward.
+    - Choose Edit > **Send Backward**.

-    - Right-click on the selection and choose Send Backward from the menu that opens.
+    - Right-click on the selection and choose **Send Backward** from the menu that opens.

 .. _editing_vector_drawings: